runtools/run/docs/content/reference/resources.md

 ##### @load

-The `@load` attribute allows to specify one or more resources from which the current resource inherits.
+The `@load` attribute allows to specify one or more resources from which the current resource should inherit.

 For example, here is a base resource: